-Rule 1 - Remember your anniversary.
-Remembering the date is right up there, some would say it is even more important than the gift.
+Rule 1 - Remember it.
+Remembering your wedding anniversary date is right up there, some would say it is even more important than the gift.
 You may think putting your anniversary in your diary will save you.
 It will but only if you are someone who refers to it daily.
 If not, it is dead Jim.
 What you need is a reminder to give you time to think, buy and wrap it.

-Use google calendar alerts ( there are others) which will send an alert /alarm email a month; week; days - and ok guys - 24 hours before in advance.
+Use google calendar alerts ( there are others) which will send an alert/alarm email a month; week; days - and ok guys - 24 hours before in advance.
+Ballpark 2 weeks to find; delivery 4-5 days +1 day to wrap and think of words for the card.
+So unless you are super lucky or clever there are 3 weeks up for grabs on this one.

 You can think about the theme and if it lends itself to a larger experience e.g for your 8th and 13th anniversary which has lace as the gift, you could consider a weekend trip to the state of the art Lace Museum in Calais.
 It’s full of massive machines - both of you will enjoy it honestly.